 - 1. By default, the World Cup goal is a goal line. - 2.
-The virtual goal line extends to 200 m each side of the GPS goal coordinates, to a total of 400 m, and is perpendicular to the line between the goal point and the previous turnpoint. - 3.
-The virtual goal line is validated when there is a point in the pilot's tracklog inside a 200 m radius semi-cylinder whose flat face is coincident with the virtual goal line and whose interior is on the opposite side of the virtual goal line to the previous turnpoint. - 4.
+The default virtual goal line extends to 100 m each side of the GPS goal coordinates, to a total of 200 m, and is perpendicular to the line between the goal point and the previous turnpoint coordinates. - 3.
+The default virtual goal line is validated when there is a point in the pilot's tracklog inside a 100 m radius semi-cylinder whose flat face is coincident with the virtual goal line and whose interior is on the opposite side of the virtual goal line to the previous turnpoint. - 4.
 If present, a physical line should be at least 50 m long and 1 m wide.
-If less than
+If less than 50m, the physical line will be deemed to extend to 25m on either side of the

-- 50m, the physical line will be deemed to extend to 25m on either side of the centre of the actual line. - 5.
-The physical line must match as closely as possible the virtual line and should not be further from the previous turnpoint than the virtual line. - 6.
+- centre of the actual line. - 5.
+The physical line must match as closely as possible the virtual line and should not be closer to the previous turnpoint than the virtual line. - 6.
 The physical line is validated when the pilot is observed by a goal marshal to have physically crossed it.
 The pilot needs to fly further than the physical line or at least land on it. - 7.
 A pilot is deemed to have reached goal if either the virtual line or the physical line is validated. - 8.
-Pilots not crossing the goal line will not score time points. - 9.
+In the event of a planned physical line not being placed due to unforeseen circumstances, then the virtual line only will apply. - 9.
+Pilots not crossing the goal line will not score time points. - 10.
 For safety, or other reasons, a cylinder may be used instead of a goal line; this must be explained at the briefing and displayed on the task board.
-In this case there is no physical equivalent - 10.
+In this case there is no physical equivalent - 11.
 Pilots should not take any risk to cross the goal line.
-Not crossing a goal line for obvious safety reasons will be considered in favour of the pilots. - 11.
-Organizers should use physical lines as often as possible for several reasons (goal visualisation, safety, public, media, etc.). - 12.
+Not crossing a goal line for obvious safety reasons will be considered in favour of the pilots. - 12.
+Organizers should use physical lines as often as possible for several reasons (goal visualisation, safety, public, media, etc.). - 13.
 For public and media reasons, pilots are asked, if possible, to cross the goal line in the same order as the time cylinder.